AbdoulSy/ADSP/apps_wrapper/management/speech.md

 - Several Marklogic Databases with forests included
 - A jsonld card to be stored locally for credentials

-(at the moment I'm doing this locally)
+(at the moment I'm doing this locally, as I don't have fact extraction)

 Every input to the system will be either a commit, or a file change (the process is continuous and local) For each commit: